KuhlTime/hsd-ossc-api/README.md

 ## 👨‍⚖️ Disclaimer

 I will not take any responsibility for any malfunctions or consequences that may arise from using this tool.
 For the development of this tool I used the following ressource: [Notenspiegel vom Prüfungsamt abrufen (QIS)](https://www.python-forum.de/viewtopic.php?t=9870)

+## 🌋 Limitations

+I was only able to test the application with my bachelors degree in ee and informational technologies.
+The application most likely needs to be updated in order to support different degrees.